-Pre-Assessment Consultation for Draft Environmental Assessment for the Proposed Pulama Lanai Miki Basin 200-Acre Industrial Area located
+Pre-Assessment Consultation for Draft Environmental Assessment for the Proposed Pulama Lanai Miki Basin 200-Acre Industrial Area located on the Island of Lanai; (2) 4-9-002:por.
+061

 Thank you for the opportunity to review and comment on the subject matter.
 The Land Division of the Department of Land and Natural Resources (DLNR) distributed or made available a copy of your request pertaining to the subject matter to DLNR's Divisions for their review and comments.